-To start the new year, each week I will be sharing a photography-related item here on my blog.
+To start the new year, I will be sharing a photography-related item here on my blog regularly.
 The items I choose are things that I use, love, and recommend.
 All of the gear or other types of products were purchased by me (unless otherwise noted).
-The links you see in this post are likely affiliate links, but will not cost you any more to purchase than if you were to purchase through the website directly.
+Please note: This post contains affiliate links.

 This week is an accessory called the Tamrac Goblin Lens Pouch.
 These have been around for a few years, but I only recently discovered them at PPE and knew they would make a good fit with my photography gear.